Car insurance is required in almost every state, but the minimum amount drivers must purchase varies.

 Methodology

-CarInsurance.com commissioned Quadrant Information Institute to get state minimum car insurance rates from a 2023 data set.
+CarInsurance.com commissioned Quadrant Information Institute to get state minimum car insurance rates.
 The rates are based on the sample profile of a 40-year-old male who drives a Honda Accord LX and has a clean driving record.

 After an in-depth analysis, we have curated a list of companies that provide the cheapest state minimum car insurance rates.
 USAA is included in this list but it offers services only to current and former military members and their families.